Rural electrification: China

+By the 1970s, household electrification had become commonplace in urban centres across China, however, it remained rare in the countryside and in smaller, outlying centres.

-By 2015, 100 percent of Chinese people had access to electric power.
-In the early 1990s the countryside of China still suffered from extreme energy poverty; more than 40 percent of rural Chinese had no access to power or electric lighting at all, depending instead on kerosene lamps for lighting.
+Even in the early 1990s rural areas of China still suffered from extreme energy poverty; more than 40 percent of rural Chinese had no access to power or electric lighting at all, depending instead on kerosene lamps for lighting.
 In the early 1990s the average use of power in the countryside amounted to the equivalent of a 60W light bulb switched on for less than 30 minutes a day.

+Deng Xiaoping, who became China's leader in 1978, initiated a rural electrification drive as part of a broader modernization effort, aimed at bridging the divide that had opened between the city and the country.
+This initiative steadily gained traction over the next two decades, and by 2000 electricity had become virtually universal across regional China, with only the most remote areas still lacking access.

 China launched the China Township Electrification Program in 2001 to provide renewable electricity to 1,000 townships, one of the largest of such programs in the world.
 This was followed by the China Village Electrification Program, also using renewable energy, aimed at the electrification of a further 3.5 million households in 10,000 villages by 2010, to be followed by full rural electrification by 2015.

 In December 2015, China brought the last 39,800 Chinese onto the national electric grid by spending $324 million and using over 5,000 workers to wire 2 extremely remote villages in Quighai province located at altitudes of 13,100 ft.